 - Client portal shows real-time status, eliminating phone check-ins

-According to IDC’s 2023 Future of Work study, employees spend 30% of their time on manual data tasks.
-Skylarks cut that number roughly in half for their intake team.
+Per IDC’s 2023 Future of Work study, employees spend 30% of their time on manual data tasks.
+Skylarks cut that roughly in half for their intake team, recovering approximately $180,000 in consultant time annually across the 15-person firm.

 What about engagement letter and document generation?

-DocuSign handles the signature workflow.
+DocuSign handles the signature workflow with the deepest integration ecosystem.
 Templates pull client data from your CRM, generate the letter, send it for electronic signature, and route the signed copy back.
 DocuSign integrates directly with HubSpot, Salesforce, Clio, and most major CRMs.
-It also offers a CLM (Contract Lifecycle Management) module for firms with complex agreement structures.
+Per DocuSign’s 2024 Agreement Trends Report, organizations using electronic agreements close deals 82% faster than those using paper.

 PandaDoc does the same thing with a stronger document creation interface.
 If your engagement letters need custom sections, pricing tables, or multi-party signatures, PandaDoc’s editor is more flexible.
-PandaDoc also connects with Stripe for automated payment collection on signing.
+PandaDoc also connects with Stripe for automated payment collection on signing, useful for retainer-based firms.

-Taxvisory uses a combination of Airtable for client tracking, TaxCycle for tax preparation, and Calendly for scheduling.
+Taxvisory uses Airtable for client tracking, TaxCycle for tax prep, and Calendly for scheduling.
 Their engagement letters auto-generate when a prospect’s status changes to “Qualified” in Airtable.
 The system pulls the client’s name, entity type, services selected, and fee schedule into the template.
-What used to take 15 minutes per client now takes zero.
+What used to take 15 minutes per client now takes zero human time.

 What document collection workflow actually works?